Blake Brockington: Death

 Prior to his death, Brockington had indicated that he had experienced years of depression and destructive behavior, such as self-harming.
 He also indicated that he had previously had suicidal thoughts.
 Two months prior to his death, he posted on his Tumblr page "Even if I got better in my head, I would never want to continue on in a world like this."
-A month prior, he posted "I’m waiting on the moment when me and my darkness split from my body."
+A month prior, he posted "I'm waiting on the moment when me and my darkness split from my body."
 One week before his death, he posted "being in my head is like being a quarterback playing against an entire defensive line."
 Finally, on the day of his death, he posted "I am so exhausted."

 Brockington died on March 23, 2015, after being struck by several vehicles on the outer loop of Interstate 485 near Pavilion Boulevard in Charlotte.
 The incident was considered a suicide and was similar in nature to the suicides of Ash Haffner and Leelah Alcorn.

-Brockington was laid to rest in Ravenel, South Carolina by his family on March 28, 2015.
+Brockington was buried in Ravenel, South Carolina, by his family on March 28, 2015.